raytroop/raytroop.github.io/source/_posts/osc-pn.md

 >
 > D. Murphy, J. J. Rael and A. A. Abidi, "Phase Noise in LC Oscillators: A Phasor-Based Analysis of a General Result and of Loaded  Q ," in IEEE Transactions on Circuits and Systems I: Regular Papers, vol. 57, no. 6, pp. 1187-1203, June 2010 [[https://sci-hub.ru/10.1109/TCSI.2009.2030110](https://sci-hub.ru/10.1109/TCSI.2009.2030110)]

+The differential pair plays two distinct roles.
+Toward its own noise it acts as a sampling gate — each transistor contributes only within the short conduction windows at the zero crossings — and the resulting injection is almost purely phase-modulating.

+Toward the tail noise it acts as a single-balanced mixer, commutating the upstream current with a square wave and folding it as a single sideband that splits equally into AM and PM

+### Diff.
+Pair Noise

+> For diff. pair noise, the diff. pair is its own ***noise gate***

 ![image-20260615005115044](osc-pn/image-20260615005115044.png)

 ![image-20260615005234730](osc-pn/image-20260615005234730.png)